RetroFuturaGUI/RetroFuturaGUI/README.md

 - Custom text renderer with many IANA character sets

 ### Why?
-There are many C++ GUI frameworks available, but most come with one or more limitations: restrictive licensing, enforced use of proprietary containers, inflexible window layouts, limited design capabilities, or poor cross-platform support—often confined to C++ only.
+There are many C++ GUI frameworks available, but most come with one or more drawbacks: restrictive licensing, enforced use of proprietary containers, inflexible window layouts, limited design capabilities, or poor cross-platform support, often confined to C++ only.
 RetroFuturaGUI aims to break these barriers!

 ### Known Bugs